ibrahimdayoub/secure-dash/README.md

-# SecureDash - Next.js Auth System

-## Tech Stack
-- Next.js (App Router)
-- TypeScript & TailwindCSS
-- Framer Motion (Animations)
-- Next-Themes (Dark Mode)
-- Jose (JWT Authentication)

-## Features
-- Protected Dashboard with Middleware
-- Cookie-based SSR Authentication
-- Responsive Sidebar with Animations
-- Dark/Light Mode Support

-🚀 Professional Dashboard & Auth System
+🚀 Full-Stack Authentication & Dashboard System
-A high-performance, full-stack application built with Next.js 15 (App Router), featuring robust authentication, database persistence, and smooth user experiences.
+This project is a high-performance, secure, and modern web application built with Next.js 15 (App Router).
+It features a robust authentication system and a responsive, professional dashboard designed with a full-stack development mindset.

+🎥 Project Walkthrough
+Please watch this 2.5-minute video to see the project in action.
+The video demonstrates the smooth transitions, loading states, and the overall user experience:
+👉 Watch the Project Demo

 🛠 Tech Stack
+I approached this as a Full-Stack Developer, integrating both frontend interactivity and server-side logic for optimal performance:

 Framework: Next.js 15 (App Router)

-Language: TypeScript

-Database: MongoDB (via Mongoose)

-Auth: Bcrypt.js (Password Hashing) & Custom Cookie-based Sessions
+Styling: TailwindCSS

+Authentication: Cookie-based Auth (with Middleware protection)

-State Management: Zustand (with Persistence middleware)
+State Management: Zustand (for global user state)

-Styling: Tailwind CSS
+Form Validation: Zod + React Hook Form

+Database: MongoDB

-Animations: Framer Motion
+Animations: Framer Motion (for fluid page transitions and interactive elements)

-UI Components: Sonner (Toast Notifications)

-Font: Geist (Next.js Google Fonts)
+Language: TypeScript (for full type safety)

-🏗 Key Features
+✨ Key Features
-Full-Stack Auth: Secure registration and login flow using password hashing.

-Middleware Protection: Routes are guarded using Next.js Middleware to ensure secure user authentication.

-Persistent Data: Profile management that syncs directly with MongoDB, ensuring data integrity after page refreshes.

-State Synchronization: Automatic UI updates via Zustand and client-side hydration handling.

-Advanced UI: Dark mode support, smooth page transitions, and loading states powered by Framer Motion.

-Error Handling: Centralized notification system using Sonner for a seamless user experience.
+Secure Authentication: Server-side login logic using Server Actions and secure HTTP-only cookies.

+Middleware Protection: Intelligent route protection that validates authentication state on the server before rendering pages.

+Responsive UI: A clean, mobile-first design that adapts to all screen sizes.

+Dark Mode Support: A seamless theme switcher for enhanced user comfort.

+Clean Architecture: Built using modular, reusable components and a clear separation of logic (Separation of Concerns).

+Advanced UX: Fluid animations and clear loading states to provide immediate feedback.

-📂 Project Architecture
+📂 Folder Structure
-The project follows a clean architectural pattern:
+The project follows clean architecture principles to ensure scalability:

-actions/: Contains server-side logic (Server Actions) for database and auth operations.

-models/: Mongoose schemas defining the data structure.

-store/: Zustand state management for global client-side data.

-middleware.ts: Security layer controlling access to protected routes.

-lib/: Configuration files (e.g., MongoDB connection).
+Plaintext
+/src
+/app # App Router (Pages & Layouts)
+/actions # Server Actions (Backend Logic)
+/components # Reusable UI Components
+/lib # Utilities (Database, Helpers)
+/store # Zustand Stores
+/types # TypeScript Definitions
+💡 Why a Full-Stack Approach?
+Building the backend logic (Server Actions + MongoDB) alongside the frontend allowed me to:

+Maintain Full Control: Ensuring sensitive authentication logic is handled server-side to prevent client-side tampering.

+Optimize Performance: Reducing unnecessary API round-trips by executing business logic directly on the server.

+Data Integrity: Managing user sessions and preferences with a unified data flow between the client and the database.

 🚀 Getting Started
 Clone the repository.

+Install dependencies:

+Bash
-Install dependencies: npm install
+npm install

-Set up your .env.local file with the following variables:

-مقتطف الرمز
+Configure your environment variables in .env.local:

+Plaintext
 MONGODB_URI=your_mongodb_connection_string
-SESSION_SECRET=your_super_secret_string
+JWT_SECRET=your_secret_key
+Start the development server:

+Bash
-Run the development server: npm run dev
+npm run dev
+This project was developed as a Technical Assessment to showcase professional full-stack engineering practices, focusing on clean code, security, and a superior user experience.